i-e-b/StreamDb/README.md

 * [x] Improve data transport to reduce copying and GC

 ## Notes:

+A rework of the path index is in order.
+I think a paged hash table (like the current doc id index) would be better.
+A rework of the page table is also probably needed.

 The CRC checks are taking 50% of run time.